stripe/stripe-ios/README.md

 First, you need to create a series of views to collect your users' card details.
 We've created a reusable component for this purpose called PaymentKit, or you can roll your own.

+Note: previous versions of Stripe-iOS included PaymentKit as a dependency.
+This, along with the `STPView` class (which interfaced with PaymentKit), has been removed as of version 1.2.
+If you are using any `STPView`s in your project and would like to upgrade, please see the "Migrating from versions < 1.2" section below.

 ### Using PaymentKit

 See the README at https://github.com/stripe/PaymentKit.

-Note: Version 1.2 of this libary removes the STPView class.
-PaymentKit provides a near-identical version of this called PKView if you need to migrate.

 ### Tokenization